anay-tandon/NoteTrade/README.md

 Visual Studio Terminal Access:

 1. .venv\Scripts\activate
-2. pip install fastapi uvicorn sqlmodel jinja2 python-multipart
+2. pip install fastapi uvicorn sqlmodel jinja2 python-multipart pytest passlib
 3. uvicorn app.main:app --reload

 If it doesnt work make sure to go on copilot or run a new terminal and put Cd NoteTrade and the third access code!